-Issara Institute is an independent NGO (US 501 (c) (3) not-for-profit corporation) based in Southeast Asia and the United States tackling issues of human trafficking and forced labour through technology, partnership, and innovation.
+Issara Institute is an independent NGO (U.S. 501 (c) (3) not-for-profit corporation) based in Asia and the United States tackling issues of human trafficking and forced labour through worker voice, partnership, and innovation.
 The Institute was established in 2014 by a team of anti-trafficking experts coming out of the United Nations who created an alliance of private sector, civil society, and government partners to address labour issues in global supply chains.

 1 February 2022.
 Issara is excited to announce new grants from Target Foundation and the Walmart Foundation to support worker empowerment and transform exploitative labour systems in Asia.

 These two new grants will support complementary streams of work with a common goal of building the power of jobseekers and workers across Asia, and ending the status quo of exploitation in the recruitment process.
 As always, we want to extend a huge thanks to all of our donors, supporters, and partners for believing in our collective work.

 Partnership with global brands, retailers, and importers to identify and remediate labour abuses in supply chains using Inclusive Labour Monitoring (ILM).

 Supporting an emerging civil society network across origin and destination countries, aiming to improve services to trafficking survivors and build worker power.

 Issara connects global brands and retailers to empowered, safeguarded worker voice.
 We are constantly evolving all the ways that we can build more effective partnerships and technologies to identify and remediate labour abuses in supply chains that are not being detected and resolved by audits or social compliance schemes.